 WHY WE DO WHAT WE DO

-Yes, great food is a big part of camp, but the goal isn’t necessarily for kids to become adventuresome eaters, or even farmers and chefs (although that would be great).
+Yes, great food is a big part of camp, but the goal isn’t necessarily for kids to become just more adventuresome eaters, or even to become farmers and chefs (although that would be great).
 Nature’s Farm Camp is set up intentionally as an environment for kids to flourish.

 Nature’s Farm Camp exists:

 Because the health benefits of swapping screen time for time in nature are overwhelming.

-So, unless there are emergencies, we are outdoors the entire week of camp – in the woods, fields and stream – and in barns and in tents.
+We spend the entire week of camp outdoors– in the woods, fields and stream, with the farm animals – and in barns and in tents.

 Because the standard American diet causes lots of damage – often, we get in the habit of consuming calories that can barely be defined as food.

 We aim to develop healthy relationships with food, so campers are involved in all the aspects of what we eat.
 Through harvests and meal prep with lots of different tastes and textures, kids experience delicious food.
-They also meet farmers who grow nutrient dense food that builds health and community.
+They also meet farmers who grow nutrient rich food that builds health and community.

 Because the world needs a diverse populace who can work together- dreamers, explorers and inventors who follow their passions and who communicate and collaborate to solve problems.
 Yet, too often, school and business define success as those who are best at just following directions.

 At camp, kids are given choices and make decisions daily, in a healthy environment with nonjudgemental and caring adults who prioritize safety and fun.
 Often, we work as teams, including for chores.
 As members of the community running the farm, campers gain a sense of accomplishment and become part of something bigger than themselves.

 Because we live in a world of abstraction and collecting dots is no longer enough.
 The best way to solve problems is by connecting the dots.